verbb/navigation/docs/graphql/context-and-breadcrumbs.md

 Returns a trail from the menu root to the deepest current node, including projected Dynamic matches when applicable.

-## Twig reference
+## Twig Reference

-See [Context & Breadcrumbs](/templates/context-and-breadcrumbs) for URL-segment vs menu-tree semantics and when to use each resolver.
+See [Context & Breadcrumbs](/template-guides/context-and-breadcrumbs) for URL-segment vs menu-tree semantics and when to use each resolver.